Elben85/CS4215-Rust-Project/src/compiler/README.md

 ```

 - `LDF`
   Creates a closure on the heap and pushes its address onto the operand stack.
 Takes the function's arity and address, and captures the current environment.
+If the `useGlobal` is set to true (e.g. for functions), it will capture the global environment instead.

 ```
 {
     tag: "LDF",
     arity: number,
     address: number
+    useGlobal: boolean
 }
 ```